Sukhveer97/ML-Projects/Object Detection/Project Progress Diary.md

 * Preliminary object detection on android - 19/7/20
   - I first used the pre trained model available on the Tensorflow Lite website on my Android phone, this allowed me to see the backend in Android Studio.
   - I also built that TensorFlow Lite object detection app into an apk so it is saved as an application on my phone.
+* 20/7/20
+  - Installed the Tensorflow Object Detection API, this will be used when I have trained my own model and converted it into a .tflite format
+On a side note I have also decided to do 2/3 small projects, so I will be alternating the days between these projects.
+  - Looked at the commercial applications for object detection and the requirements
+  - Decided to use try MobileNet first and then will work with YOLO.